flagbase/flagbase/www/content/blog/2020-11-05-introducing-flagbase.md

 ## The Plan

-Everything below is just a collation of my thoughts when initially starting Flagbase.
-I attempt to structure a journey for the team.
-This is essentially an in-formal roadmap disguised as a blog post.
-This journey has been split into well-defined stages.
-These stages are not meant to be linear, but should run in parallel.
-However, the execution of some stages are dependent on the success of other stages.
+The following is a collection of my thoughts when initially starting Flagbase.
+I have attempted to structure a journey for the team, which essentially serves as an informal roadmap disguised as a blog post.
+This journey has been divided into well-defined stages.
+Although these stages are not intended to be linear, they should be executed in parallel.
+However, the success of some stages may depend on the progress of other stages.

 ### Vision
-The vision statements and stages that are defined below, are subject to change in the future.
+Please note that the vision statements and stages outlined below are subject to change in the future.
-- Flagbase becomes the industry standard feature management solution.
-We define best-practices for feature flag delivery, targeting attributes management and feature evaluation.
-The *Flagbase Protocol* becomes synonymous with the “gold-standard” in how flagsets and rulesets should be serialised, transported and evaluated.
+- The vision for Flagbase is to become the industry standard feature management solution.
+We aim to define best practices for feature flag delivery, targeting attributes management and feature evaluation.
+The Flagbase Protocol is intended to become synonymous with the "gold-standard" for serializing, transporting, and evaluating flagsets and rulesets.
-- Flagbase is not only know for being open-source, but is known for being the most efficient and flexible solution (flexibility as in developers are able to adapt Flagbase core to their own needs - i.e. change management and experimentation require slightly different solutions from a technical standpoint - Flagbase aims to bring the divide between these different use-case).
+- We strive for Flagbase to be recognized not only for being open-source but also for being the most efficient and flexible solution available.
+We believe that developers should be able to adapt Flagbase core to their own needs, given that change management and experimentation require slightly different solutions from a technical standpoint.
+Our goal is to bridge the divide between these different use cases and offer unparalleled flexibility.
-- Flagbase provides advanced auditing capabilities by leveraging resource temporality via Postgres triggers.
-All time-series queries are highly optimised since we’re relying on Hypertables (PG with TimescaleDB extension).
-All resource mutations are automatically tracked.
-We have data-layer fail safes which prevent unauthorised mutations (preventing service-level resource misuse - in case service-layer Casbin Enforcer fails).
+- To provide advanced auditing capabilities, Flagbase leverages resource temporality via Postgres triggers.
+We use Hypertables (PG with TimescaleDB extension) to highly optimize all time-series queries.
+All resource mutations are automatically tracked, and we have data-layer fail-safes in place to prevent unauthorized mutations, preventing service-level resource misuse in case the service-layer Casbin Enforcer fails.
-- Flagbase adopts a minimal resource access management layer that is mimicked by competitors, getting rid off permanent pre-generated SDK keys (currently used by competitors - LaunchDarkly, Split, ConfigCat, Optimizely, Rollout.io etc).
-Temporary user-generated access tokens become the standard which unifies resource authorisation across different our transports.
+- Flagbase adopts a minimal resource access management layer, unlike some competitors who use permanent pre-generated SDK keys (such as LaunchDarkly, Split, ConfigCat, Optimizely, Rollout.io, etc.).
+Temporary user-generated access tokens are intended to become the standard, unifying resource authorization across different transports.

 ### Stage 0 - OSS Initialisation

-In this stage, we focus on all-things open source.
-This includes our open source software and the community that maintains it.
-The outcome of stage 0 will determine whether we continue pursuing this endeavour or not.
-We will use this stage to validate the idea.
-During this stage we will focus on developing our OSS products.
-We will also lay the foundations for our development practices and build a strong engineering community.
+During this stage, our focus will be on all things related to open source, including our open source software and the community that maintains it.
+The success of Stage 0 will determine whether we will continue to pursue this endeavor or not.
+Our main objective during this stage will be to validate the idea of Flagbase.
+We will focus on developing our OSS products, laying the foundation for our development practices, and building a strong engineering community.

 #### The Flagbase Protocol

-“The Flagbase Protocol” - will be the name of the whitepaper that describes our take on designing a efficient feature delivery protocol.
-The whitepaper will explore different evaluation techniques and do a cost-benefit analysis for evaluating flags in the different context (ie. provider-side evaluation and consumer-side evaluation).
-It’s important for us to publish a technical whitepaper which will bring in an air of legitimacy to this entire endeavour.
-The whitepaper will be available from our landing page (ie. [flagbase.com](https://flagbase.com)).
+We plan to call our whitepaper "The Flagbase Protocol."
+This document will describe our approach to designing an efficient feature delivery protocol.
+It will explore various evaluation techniques and conduct a cost-benefit analysis for evaluating flags in different contexts, such as provider-side evaluation and consumer-side evaluation.
+It is essential for us to publish a technical whitepaper to bring legitimacy to our entire endeavor.
+The whitepaper will be available for download from our landing page, flagbase.com.

 **_Client-side Evaluation_**
 ![Client-side Evaluation Diagram](/assets/blog/introducing-flagbase/client-side-evaluation.png)